cfsworkload/mobileTelco/README.md

 ## Run the scripts to build and deploy
 The scripts found in the mfpf-server/scripts directory use the properties set in the previous section to build and deploy
 ### installcontainercli.sh – Adding Container Extension to the MobileFirst CLI
 In order to use the Container Extension you must first add it to the MobileFirst CLI.
+Before running this script, make sure the Docker daemon is running, JAVA_HOME attribute is set, and the MobileFirst CLI path is set.
 Run:

   `sudo ./installcontainercli.sh`